BY Jo Ward

 There is no doubt that it can be difficult to stay away from other beachgoers, but changes have to take place and spreading out deckchairs, towels and sun umbrellas several metres apart is a definite must.
 Some European beaches will have already installed roped off grids containing loungers or booking systems with time limits for morning or afternoon slots, but if you just take your chance and find the beach too crowded when you arrive, why not wait until another day?

-Before you leave home and head off, use some disinfectant wipes to clean your chairs and even the kids’ beach toys.
+Before you leave home and head off, use some disinfectant wipes to clean your chairs and even the kids’ wooden vehicle toys.
 Taking a ball may not be a good idea given that after being on the ground it could bounce against someone else, or the kids may bring it near to their face without meaning to.

 Masks, although not compulsory in open spaces here, may give you an added sense of security but be mindful that they don’t offer immunity from coronavirus and if you do wear one, make sure that you choose a material that’s breathable.
 As long as you are keeping your distance then masks are not necessary, but try to keep it clean and dry and don’t let it get wet or dirty.
 Keep your masks away from sunscreen too.
 Be careful when taking your mask on and off and try not to push it down around your neck or up onto your forehead which could make it easy for potentially contaminated surfaces to come into contact with your eyes, nose, and mouth.